faheemmalik11/Laravel_Functionalities/README.md

 #### passing Data

 It is somewhat similar to passing parametes to routes.
-You just have to parameterized the variables in the function of controller and then there are two ways to pass it to views:
+You just have to parameterized the variables in the function of controller :

 ```sh
 use App\Http\Controllers\TestController;
 Route::get('/contact/{id}', [TestController::class, 'contact']);
 ```
-##### 1st Method: with

 TestController.php:

 ```sh